Why should food stamps/SNAP be treated like blockchain?

 - Adequacy of SNAP benefits - SNAP benefits do not take into account geographic prices of foods or cost variations associated with the age and nutrient requirements of household members.

-Now looking at these issues through a technology-focused lens, it’s interesting to brainstorm solutions using Blockchain.
+Now looking at these issues through an artificial intelligence focused lens, it’s interesting to brainstorm solutions using Blockchain.

 Blockchain is a decentralized record keeping technology, monitored by a network of computers, specifically transactions with cryptocurrencies such as Bitcoin.